We believe in the current generation of young leaders in Africa to build an Africa that is a master of its own fate.

 Our team is a mix of professionals from the Netherlands and various parts of Africa with one common factor: we love Africa and its soil, where so many talents vibrate infectious energy.
 We want to build on that energy and create a movement of change makers in Africa.
 Develop purpose-driven leadership.
 Build better leaders.
 Accelerate potential.
 Make a significant impact.
 Together!

-The One Africa team consist of our 3 founders, an advisory board and top lecturers, coaches and specialists.
+The One Africa team consist of our 2 founders, a managing director, an advisory board, top lecturers, coaches, and specialists.

 Michel holds a Bachelor in International Management.
 He started his career in the banking sector and gained over 15 years of experience in emerging markets as a social entrepreneur.